 Whether you’re a working mom, a sahm or work from home – the best of both worlds if you ask me – laundry is a beast that does not discriminate!
 So if you’re feeling overwhelmed by the laundry, know that you are not alone.
-Below are 7 game-changing tips you can you can use to get your laundry done faster & keep laundry under control.
+Below are 7 game-changing tips you can use to get your laundry done faster & keep laundry under control.
 For the most part.

 Before I had a family, laundry could be done with the snap of a finger.
 Present-day, it takes an ARMY!
 Ok, let me clarify – it used to!
 So what was the hack or secret I used to get my laundry under control?
 Well for starters, there is no secret.
 I actually did a lot of things to make laundry less overwhelming.
 But they were very small tweaks.
 Nothing ginormous.

 And the one biggest thing I changed was I had to do laundry my way – sorry Konmari but no to the laser precision folding.
 But I will admit, I tried – a few times over the years actually.
-And I realized the cost of folding like this – my time – just wasn’t worth the bragging rights of having (temporarily) pristine Instagram worthy drawers.
+And I realized the cost of folding like this – my time – just wasn’t worth the bragging rights of having (temporarily) pristine Instagram-worthy drawers.

 Instead, I’ve settled for laundry that is practically almost always done.
 Even when my schedule gets hectic.
 And clothes that are always put away.
 Priceless.